Guide to Northern Sonoma County

 Del Rio Woods, Healdsburg

-One of the smallest spots in Sonoma County’s park system, this lovely place just east of Healdsburg offers 1,000 feet of Russian River beach access.
-Naturally, the river is a popular swimming destination, and also a favorite launch point for kayaks, canoes, paddleboards, and inner tubes.
-Sunbathing and picnicking await on the rocky beach shore, complete with stairway access and picnic tables, while nature lovers thrill to fishing, birding, and wildlife viewing.
-2668 S. Firtch Mountain Road, Healdsburg
+In Sonoma County’s park system, this lovely place offers 1,000 feet of Russian River beach access.
+This river spot is a popular swimming destination, and also a favorite launch point for kayaks, canoes, paddleboards, and inner tubes.
+Sunbathing and picnicking await on the rocky beach, complete with stairway access, picnic tables, fishing, birding, and wildlife viewing.

 Healdsburg Veterans Memorial Beach, Healdsburg